The Ordinary’s new ‘filler in a bottle’ serum made me look ‘more youthful’ in my 40s

 Once again, at just £15 at the time of writing, The Ordinary is offering an affordable and effective serum that’s worth trying out if you want to target volume loss.

-Our beauty writer, Lucy Smith, spent a week testing the volufiline serum and had mixed results: “I wasn't wowed by the formula's effects on my late-twenties skin.
+IndyBest beauty writer Lucy Smith spent a week testing the volufiline serum and had mixed results: “I wasn't wowed by the formula's effects on my late-twenties skin.
 I have an oily complexion and, after applying it to my nasolabial creases, I suffered a small cluster of blemishes in that area in the days that followed.

 For more affordable skincare picks, we’ve reviewed The Ordinary’s sub-£10 foaming cleanser